Andorra national football team: History

-In Euro 2008 qualifying, Andorra again lost every game.
+In the UEFA Euro 2008 qualifying, Andorra again lost every game.
 The closest game was against Russia, a 1–0 defeat on 21 November 2007.
 Their biggest defeat was a 7–0 loss to Croatia in Andorra La Vella, which is their worst defeat in UEFA competitions and matched their loss to the Czech Republic as their largest losing deficit.
 Andorra scored only two goals and conceded 42 in a total of 12 games.
 In 2010 World Cup qualifying, Andorra lost all ten matches.
 For the tournament, they scored three goals, in defeats to Belarus and Kazakhstan, and conceded 39 goals, including six in a defeat to England, the largest margin in the group.

 Qualifying for UEFA Euro 2012 ended in familiar fashion; they lost all ten matches, scoring only one goal and conceding 25; their best results were two one-goal losses to Slovakia and a 3–1 loss in Ireland.
-The 2014 World Cup qualifying tournament was even more disastrous.
+The 2014 FIFA World Cup qualifying tournament was even more disastrous.
 Andorra lost all their matches while conceding 30 goals and not scoring.

 During 2016 UEFA Euro qualifying, Andorra again lost all of its ten games but scored four goals, setting a national team record for goals scored in a European Championship qualifying group.
 On 22 February 2017, Andorra beat San Marino away 2–0 in a friendly match, ending with 12 years and 132 days without winning any match.
 On 9 June 2017, Andorra beat Hungary 1–0 in a World Cup home qualifier with a goal by Marc Rebés, their first victory in a competitive match since 2004.
 Thanks to these two wins and a draw against the Faroe Islands on 6 July 2017, Andorra progressed 57 positions in the FIFA rankings to 129th, its second best position ever.
 On 21 March 2018, Rebés scored the only goal of a friendly win over Liechtenstein in Spain, giving Andorra their third victory of the last 13 months and sixth of all time.

 In 2018, Andorra made its debut in the newly created UEFA Nations League.
 They played in Group 1 of League D, where they finished at the bottom of the group with four ties and two losses, finishing unbeaten at home.

 On 11 October 2019, Andorra won 1–0 against Moldova in the UEFA Euro 2020 qualifying competition, thus ending a 56-match winless run in Euro qualifiers.
 One month later, the team earned one more point after an away draw against Albania, thus avoiding for the first time to end a qualifying round in the last position.